Suuraw/Folder-Tree/README.md

 You can configure Folder Tree in your `settings.json`:

 <pre>
+folderTree.overwriteExisting: boolean
-folderTree.overwriteExisting: When set to true, the extension will overwrite existing files with the same name.
-Defaults to false.
+// When true, existing files/folders with the same name will be overwritten.
+Default is false.

-folderTree.ignoreFileName: The name of the file containing the structure definition, to prevent it from trying to create itself.
-Defaults to .tree.
+folderTree.ignoreFileName: string
+// Name of the structure file to ignore when generating folders.
+Default is ".tree".
 </pre>

 ---